hemanth-gowda-96/cp-nifty-analyzer/README.md

 ### Running with Docker

-1. Build and start all services (Next.js app and Postgres):
+1. Build and start the Next.js app:

    ```bash
    docker-compose up --build
    ```

    - The app will be available at [http://localhost:3000](http://localhost:3000)
-   - Postgres will be available at port 5432

 2. To stop the services:
    ```bash